vinteumorg/Floresta/README.md

 #### Functional tests

-Additional functional tests are available.
+Additional functional tests are available (minimum python version: 3.12).

 * Install [poetry dependencies manager](https://python-poetry.org/docs/#installation).
 There are many ways to do this: